Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 In summary, we have demonstrated selective and deterministic all-optical magnetic switching of individual and densely-packed ferromagnetic nanostructures using a linearly-polarised, low-power CW laser.
 We achieve sub-diffraction limit, single nanomagnet switching of diverse ASI microstates including thermally unfavourable high-energy configurations.
-The materials employed are cheap and earth-abundant, and we expect switching functionality to be retained across a broad range of substrate and ferromagnetic materials making the technique scaleable and highly integratable with existing technologies.
-The low-power consumption and cheap cost of the non-specialised CW laser have profound implications across a host of device technologies including data storage and non-conventional computing functionalities, particularly neuromorphic and memcomputing hardware.
+Our observation of toggle-switching, or deterministic inversion, strongly implies a symmetry-breaking driving force, but is not consistent with a magnetic-field-like force.
+The optical excitation and absorption within the nanomagnet are strongly asymmetric, yielding a transient temperature gradient and other transient dynamics.
+This raises fascinating questions about the microscopic reversal mechanism and many avenues for future work.
+Our results demonstrate high-power ultrafast excitation is not a prerequisite to AOMS, and highlight the need for magneto-optic studies across longer timeframes.
+The materials employed are cheap and earth-abundant, and we expect switching functionality to be retained across a broad range of substrate and ferromagnetic materials making the technique scaleable and highly compatible with existing technologies.
+The low-power consumption and cheap cost of the non-specialised CW laser have profound implications across a host of device technologies including data storage, magnonics and non-conventional computing functionalities, particularly neuromorphic and memcomputing hardware.